 17.5 Harness the power of encouragement.
 Think how much you hate the process of threats and deadlines.
 Don’t use negative tactics.
 Be funny and be relaxed – don’t threaten – encourage.

 NOTE TO TRAINERS: Have the best most relevant information you can find.
 Have tested your information yourself with customers and prospects.

 NOTE TO SALESPEOPLE: If your manager does not offer a good training program, you may be in the wrong place.
 And if your company won’t use the training format to make you the best you can be – use the above to train on yourself.

 NOTE TO ALL: You don’t get great in sales in a day, you get great day by day.

 Free GitBit… Want an agenda to run the perfect sales meeting each week.
 An idea filled page of success tactics for great meetings.
-Go to www.gitomer.com – register if you’re a first time user, and enter the word AGENDA in the GitBit box.
+Go to www.gitomer.com, click Access GitBit, register, and enter the word AGENDA in the Search box.